TalGb123/TLGShop-new/README.md

 password: tal123123
 ```

-### NOTE: home page does not work due to faulty internal service
+## NOTE: Home page does not operate due to faulty internal service

 ```shell
 make sure to add  **/products** to the website address and avoid joining home page